Comedian Russell Brand accused of rape and sexual assault

 In a joint investigation by The Times, The Sunday Times and Channel 4, the actor has been accused of sexually assaulting four women between 2006 and 2013.
 Others have accused Brand of predatory and abusive behaviour.

+Between the years 2006 and 2013, Brand held several high-profile jobs within the media industry, including at BBC Radio 2 and Channel 4.
+Despite the publication of the allegations on Saturday afternoon, Brand pressed ahead with a scheduled comedy gig at the 2,000-seater theatre Troubadour Wembley Park.

+He was met with applause by the sold-out crowd after arriving some 45 minutes late due to bad traffic.
+Though he reportedly alluded to the allegations during his hour-long set, he did not address them directly.

-One of the women alleges that Brand raped her in his Los Angeles home.
+One of the most serious allegations made in The Sunday Times investigation was by a woman who alleged that Brand raped her in his Los Angeles home.
 She was forced up against a painting by Brand who proceeded to rape her despite her telling him to “get off, get off”, she claimed.

 The woman had met Brand at a party previously and had met up with him in June 2012 to have consensual sex.
 On the night of the alleged assault, she had come round to his house after he apparently pleaded with her to come over.
 The woman said Brand was naked when she arrived and asked her to join him and “a friend” who was already in the bedroom.